Reading time: ( words)

 What are they, as a hotel, doing to minimize environmental impact?
 Do they use wastewater treatment plants?
 Do they help to keep the beaches and their surroundings clean and free of garbage?
 Do they offer visits to the National Park in a responsible manner?
 Do they hire locals?
 Are they partnered with certified naturalist guides?
 Be proactive when it comes to conservation and ask the right questions!

-Responsible travel to the Galapagos turns you into an ambassador of conservation for one of the most biologically diverse places in the world.
+Sustainable tourism in Galapagos turns you into an ambassador of conservation for one of the most biologically diverse places in the world.
 Are you thinking about visiting the Galapagos?
 Know someone dying to go?
 Share this list with your friends and family.
 Education is everyone’s responsibility and the more information that’s out there the better!
-Responsible travelers are a vital part of conservations efforts.
+Responsible travelers are a vital part of conservation efforts.